 \subsubsection{Optimization of twist and structure}

-To showcase the presented methodology, the wing is first optimized by only varying the wing shape by means of the local twist.
+To showcase the presented methodology, the wing is first optimized by only varying the wing shape through the local twist.
 The optimization is run for a total of 450 iterations.
-The feasibility criteria for the start of the optimization, i.e. $g_i\leq0.05$ is achieved after 107 iterations.
+The feasibility criteria for the start of the optimization, i.e., $g_i\leq0.05$ is achieved after 107 iterations.
 The optimization history is seen in \cref{fig:strut_twist_hist}.

 The initial part of the optimization process mostly focuses on achieving feasibility on the design.
 Here it is especially noted that the objective and constraint functions are conflicting: For the compliance constraints extensive internal structure and low aerodynamic forces are desired.
 For the weight-lift constraint, a low mass of internal structure and high lift (i.e. high aerodynamic forces) are desired.
 Finally, the objective deals with minimizing the drag - which also means reducing the lift.